holozeros/minimal-linux-desktop/PKGBUILD-collections/README.md

 ```
 "package name"-"version".tar.xz.
 ````
-If host is desktop environment, you are able to refer to editor, browser and then needed text do copy&paste to nano on the terminal.
-When you are modified on Nano, refer to LFS-11.0 book or the instruction of the packages of building chroot environent and archlinux's original PKGBUILD..and other infomations on web.
+If the host OS is a desktop environment, you can copy and paste the required text to the nano of the terminal while browsing the WEB with a browser.
 The following variables refer to file name of the target source_tar_ball.

         pkgname=' '
         pkgver=' '